YigitOcal1/NewsApp-Task/README.md

 # NewsApp

-A News App created by using [NewsAPI](https://newsapi.org/) and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architectural pattern.
+A News App created by using [NewsAPI](https://newsapi.org/).
+[MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) Architectural Pattern and Clean Architecture Principals are applied.
+[Dio](https://pub.dev/packages/dio) and http packages are used to fetching data.
+Provider and ChangeNotifier are used to managing states.

 ## Screens